random-geek/MapEdit/README.md

 - **`--p1, --p2`**: Area to copy from.
 If not specified, MapEdit will try to copy everything from the input map file.
 - **`--invert`**: If present, copy everything *outside* the given area.
 - **`--offset`**: Offset to move nodes by when copying; default is no offset.
 This currently cannot be used with an inverted selection.
 - **`--blockmode`**: If present, copy whole mapblocks instead of node regions.
 Only blocks fully inside or fully outside the given area will be copied, depending on whether `--invert` is used.
 In addition, `offset` will be rounded to the nearest multiple of 16.
-May be signifigantly faster for large areas.
+May be significantly faster for large areas.

 ### `deleteblocks`